 #covergroup

-Here again, we see YAML frontmatter.
-The cg_name field shows the covergroup name in the TB. cp_names serves the same purpose.
+field shows the covergroup name in the TB. cp_names

-Below we see the dataview code block.
+code block.
 Dataview is the Obsidian plugin that does all the magic of dynamically executing complex search queries and makes the whole concept possible.
 Its syntax is similar to SQL.
-In this case, we build a list by searching all pages with the coverpoint” tag and preserve only those, whose cp_name field is contained in the covergroup’s field cp_names.
-This allows us to describe covergroups and their coverpoints on separate pages and insert the respective links into the page automatically.
-The Dataview query does not contain any page-specific information, so it can be put into the covergroup template.
+In this case, we build a list by searching all pages with the “coverpoint” tag and preserve only those, whose cp_name

 Here’s the rendering of the page The coverpoint page is very similar.